IShowSpeed: 2024–present: Travel content, streamer of the year and continued growth

-On January 19, 2024, Watkins publicly announced the adoption of his dog, naming it "Nigga".
-The dog's name generated significant attention and controversy online due to the sensitive nature of the term.
-Speed discussed the dog's name in various livestreams, leading to widespread discussion among his fanbase and broader internet communities.

 On February 23, 2024, Watkins participated in "Match for Hope 2024", a soccer charity match hosted in Ahmad bin Ali Stadium, Qatar, where he played for Team Chunkz.
 A clip of him went viral in which he slide tackled Brazilian former soccer player Kaká.

-Watkins appeared on Night 2 of WWE's WrestleMania XL on April 7, 2024.
-He was dressed as a bottle of Prime for the WWE United States Championship match between champion Logan Paul, Kevin Owens, and Randy Orton, where he was kicked by Orton and RKOed onto the commentators' table.
-Watkins would later appear on the April 29 episode of Raw to announce the Raw brand's second-round picks for Night 2 of the 2024 WWE Draft; Paul announced the second round picks for SmackDown.

 On May 29, 2024, Watkins attended the annual Cooper's Hill Cheese-Rolling and Wake in Gloucestershire, England, during which he suffered a leg injury, which he claimed required hospitalization.
 In June and July 2024, during the UEFA Euro 2024, Watkins toured Europe, reaching 25 million subscribers on June 2.
 On July 3, Watkins visited Norway, where he streamed in a souvenir store.
 While interacting with a large gathering of fans from a second story window, he injured his ankle.
 Upon being escorted out by a bodyguard, Watkins was attacked by the crowd, and would be hospitalized.
-Watkins' tour of Europe received over 2.5 billion views across multiple social media platforms.
+Watkins's tour of Europe received over 2.5 billion views across multiple social media platforms.